premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2010-10-18-the-purpose-driven-life-rick-warren-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2010-10-18
 title: The Purpose Driven® Life - What on Earth Am I Here For?
-date: 2010-10-18
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Purpose Driven® Life: What on Earth Am I Here For?